freddysilber/potsbarback/README.md

 2. start: script for production
 3. client-install: installs deps in the client folder
 4. server: starts the node server
-5. dev: runs the node server and the frontend server simultaniously for development
+5. dev: runs the node server and the frontend server simultaniously for development.